KL-UCB-switch: optimal regret bounds for stochastic bandits from both a distribution-dependent and a distribution-free viewpoints: Description of the Setting and Statement of the Main Results

 \end{theorem}

-KL-UCB-switch thus enjoys a distribution-free regret bound of optimal order $\sqrt{KT}$, see~\eqref{eq:distrfree-LB-reminder}.
-The MOSS strategy by~\cite{audibert_minimax_2009} already enjoyed this optimal distribution-free regret bound but its construction (relying on a sub-Gaussian assumption) prevents it from being optimal from a distribution-dependent viewpoint.
+KL-UCB-Switch thus enjoys a distribution-free regret bound of optimal order $\sqrt{KT}$, see~\eqref{eq:distrfree-LB-reminder}.
+The MOSS strategy by~\citet{audibert_minimax_2009} already enjoyed this optimal distribution-free regret bound but its construction (relying on a sub-Gaussian assumption) prevents it from being optimal from a distribution-dependent viewpoint; MOSS can even be arbitrarily worse than a classical strategy like UCB in some situations (see \citealp[Section~9.2]{BanditBook}).

+By considering the exact same algorithm, we may also obtain a (sophisticated) dis\-tri\-bu\-tion-dependent regret bound.
+A simple analysis similar to the one for Theorem~\ref{th:asymptoticanytime} would yield a second-order term in the regret bound below of the order of $\O_T\bigl( (\ln T)^{6/7} \bigr)$.
+On the other hand, an extremely technical analysis (deferred to Appendix~\ref{sec:proof-lnln}) gets the improved second-order term $- \ln \ln T / \Kinf(\nu_a, \mu^\star)$ stated below; it is partially built on the analysis of \citet{honda_non-asymptotic_2015}.